-A second major area of protection available to computer software is provided by copyright The COMPUTER SOFTWARE COPYRIGHT ACT of law.
-1980 #101,117) (17 U.S.C. specifically includes computer programs within the scope of works protected.
-This legislation and recent (TANDY COBP. rulings PERSONAL v.
-1981,524 MICROCOMPUTERS F.Supp.171) have erased all doubts about whether computer programs were appropriate material for copyright protection and have specified certain limitations on the exclusive rights of computer program copyright proprietors.
+A second major area of protection available to computer software is provided by copyright law.
+The COMPUTER SOFTWARE COPYRIGHT ACT of 1980 (17 U.S.C. #101,117) specifically includes computer programs within the scope of works protected.
+This legislation and recent rulings (TANDY COBP. v.
+PERSONAL MICROCOMPUTERS 1981,524 F.Supp.171) have erased all doubts about whether computer programs were appropriate material for copyright protection and have specified certain limitations on the exclusive rights of computer program copyright proprietors.

 The precise application of the exclusive rights created is less certain.
-And the nature of the protection, its limits and its interaction with other modes of legal protection present questions that cannot be answered unuil the 1980 Act is further construed in the courts.
+And the nature of the protection, its limits and its interaction with other modes of legal protection present questions that cannot be answered until the 1980 Act is further construed in the courts.